Christmas Spectacular Starring the Radio City Rockettes: History

 In 2011, the show was titled The Rockettes Magical Journey.
 The production featured an updated 3DLIVE scene and new musical numbers in addition to "The Parade of the Wooden Soldiers" and "The Living Nativity."
 The 2011 program's story focused on the Rockettes as they traveled through the Northern Forest to the castle of the Humbug King who had stolen toys from Santa Claus' workshop.
 In 2012, a slightly altered version was titled The Rockettes Celebration!, celebrating the 85th anniversary of the Rockettes with an additional scene.
 In 2013, an updated finale entitled "Snow" replaced "Let Christmas Shine."
 In 2014, Julie Branam was hired as director and choreographer of the Christmas Spectacular.
 The 3DLIVE scene was removed and restoring the number "Rag Dolls" as well as adding an updated subplot surrounding Ben and Patrick, two young boys trying to find a Christmas present for their younger sister.

 In 2018, the "Snow" number was replaced with a new, updated finale called "Christmas Lights".
 This year also introduced electronic drones in the show, and multiple numbers in the show were updated with new visual effects.

 On August 4, 2020, it was announced that the 2020 production would be canceled due to the COVID-19 pandemic, but an hour special aired called Christmas Spectacular Starring the Radio City Rockettes At Home Holiday Special on December 2, 2020 on NBC.

 The show returned in November 2021 and was to run through January 2022, but on December 17, 2021, following a breakthrough COVID case situation cancelling four shows that day, the rest of the 2021 show performances were cancelled for the season.

 In 2021, "Snow" was brought back in the show, coming after the "Rag Dolls" number and before the Living Nativity scene.

-In 2022, the number "Snow" was renamed to "Dance of the Frost Fairies."
+In 2022, QVC announced that they would become the new sponsor of the Christmas Spectacular.
+The show received a new updated program that would be handed out to guests before the show.
+A number of other advertisements towards QVC would be added to the show, such as a large advertisement during the "New York At Christmas" number.
+The number "Snow" was renamed to "Dance of the Frost Fairies."
 The Rockettes, now dressed as fairies with wings adorned onto their costumes danced as fairies were projected onto the walls of Radio City.
 This year also introduced new drones that looked like fairies and flew across the theater.

+For the 2024 performance season, the show received new updated visual effects, and a new number "We Need A Little Christmas," which Santa sings as a prelude before the main show starts.